slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Break Down Your Fears Until You Figure Out the Truth we stuck in the fear of consequences you will never achieve anything if you allow indecisiveness to lead to inaction.

+> *'We fear things in proportion to our ignorance of them.' -- Christian Nestell Bovee*

+> *'Hatred is born of ignorance.
+Fear is its father, and isolation is its mother.' -- Christian Picciolini*

+Someone else’s strengths don’t make you look bad—but being jealous and insecure does.
 -->